Table of contents

 Moreover, the OLS estimator of is

-In this section we derive tests about the coefficients of the normal linear regression model.
-In this model the vector of errors is assumed to have a multivariate normal distribution conditional on , with mean equal to and covariance matrix equal towhere is the identity matrix and is a positive constant.
+The vector of errors is assumed to have a multivariate normal distribution conditional on , with mean equal to and covariance matrix equal towhere is the identity matrix and is a positive constant.

 It can be proved (see the lecture about the normal linear regression model) that the assumption of conditional normality implies that: